zinefer/zinefer.github.com/content/projects/epoxy-inlay-table-tops/index.md

   {{< mosaic "3x1" "20200913_165729.jpg" "20200913_201014.jpg" "20200920_103727.jpg" "20201022_164529.jpg" >}}
 </center>

 Going into this I was pretty sure I was going to prefer a dark stain.
 I applied it to one of the test halves and was rather dissatisfied.
-After a bit of research I realized that a lot of what was happening was that the soft wood I was using here was soaking up the stain unevenly and woodworkers recommend using a wood preconditioner (thinned varnish) on soft woods like this birch plywood here.
+After a bit of research I realized that a lot of what was happening was that the soft wood I was using here was soaking up the stain unevenly and woodworkers recommend using a wood pre-conditioner (thinned varnish) on soft woods like this birch plywood here.
 After learning that and trying out a Colonial Maple stain I knew which way I wanted to go.

 <center>
   {{< mosaic "3x1" "20201022_171159.jpg" "20201022_205522.jpg" "20201022_205529.jpg" "20201022_213227.jpg" >}}